gwastro/pycbc/docs/install_lalsuite.rst

     The install instructions below install lalsuite into a directory called ``opt/lalsuite`` under your virtual environment.
 You can remove lalsuite by removing this directory with ``rm -rf ${VIRTUAL_ENV}/opt/lalsuite`` from inside your virtual environment.
 If you want to install multiple versions of lalsuite in your virtual environment, you can chose different directories by specifying a different ``--prefix`` to configure below.

-First make sure you are in your virtual environment by activiating it.
+First make sure you are in your virtual environment by activating it.
 If you are not already in your virtual environment run the command

 .. code-block:: bash